nabilfp/spectrabench/README.md

 **Why does SpectraBench require `sudo` (Linux) or `Administrator` (Windows)?**

-* **Disk Benchmarking:** Bypassing the OS cache to measure true raw disk speed requires low-level kernel I/O access.
+* **Disk Benchmarking:** Bypassing the OS cache to measure true raw disk speed requires low-level kernel I/O access and WriteThrough flags.
 * **RAM Benchmarking (Linux):** Writing massive chunks directly to `/dev/shm` requires elevated privileges to prevent user-space memory limits from bottlenecking the test.
-* **Trace Destruction:** The script automatically deletes its own temporary 500MB payload files upon completion to keep your system clean, which requires write/delete permissions in root temp directories.
+* **Trace Destruction:** The script automatically deletes its own temporary 500MB payload files upon completion to keep your system clean, which requires write/delete permissions in system temp directories.

 *We encourage you to read the source code.
 It's 100% transparent, contained in a single file per OS, and contains absolutely zero telemetry.*